carpentries/instructor-training/episodes/02-novice.md

 > ## Handling Outcomes
 >
-> As the instructor, what should you do if most of the class votes for one
+> As the instructor, what should you do if most of the class votes: 1) For one
 > of the wrong answers?
-For the right answer?
-What if the votes are evenly
+2) For the right answer?
+3) For an even
 > spread between options?
 {: .discussion}